 We derive a significant portion of our revenue from third-party payors, including the Medicare and Medicaid programs.
 Changes in these government programs in recent years have resulted in limitations on reimbursement and, in some cases, reduced levels of reimbursement for healthcare services.
 Payments from federal and state government programs are subject to statutory and regulatory changes, administrative rulings, interpretations and determinations, requirements for utilization review, and federal and state funding restrictions, all of which could materially increase or decrease program payments, as well as affect the cost of providing service to patients and the timing of payments to facilities.
 We are unable to predict the effect of recent and future policy changes on our operations.
-In addition, the uncertainty and fiscal pressures placed upon federal and state governments from the federal healthcare reform legislation, may affect the availability of taxpayer funds for Medicare and Medicaid programs.
+In addition, the uncertainty and fiscal pressures placed upon federal and state governments as a result of, among other things, the substantial deterioration in general economic conditions and the funding requirements from the federal healthcare reform legislation, may affect the availability of taxpayer funds for Medicare and Medicaid programs.
 If the rates paid or the scope of services covered by government payors are reduced, there could be a material adverse effect on our business, financial position and results of operations.